 With online aggregator such as Amazon, Zomato etc. more women have adopted technology to widen their reach.
-However, awareness of further nontraditional tech-based platforms will help women scale s Omni-channel model which includes online and physical stores E.g. MTR
+However, awareness of further nontraditional tech-based platforms will help women scale

-Sale of packaged products through online aggregators such as Amazon Last-mile delivery for e-commerce platforms Sale through online website for products E.g. Snackible
+Sale of packaged products through online aggregators such as Amazon

+Last-mile delivery for e-commerce platforms

+Sale through online website for products E.g. Snackible